-1.3.1.4.1.
-Therapeutic indications:
+4.1 Therapeutic indications

-Treatment of essential hypertension in adults and in children and adolescents 6-18 years of age.

-- Treatment of renal disease in patients with hypertension and type 2 diabetes mellitus with proteinuria ≥ 0.5 g/day as part of an antihypertensive treatment. - Treatment of chronic heart failure in adult patients when treatment with Angiotensin converting enzyme (ACE) inhibitors is not considered suitable due to incompatibility, especially cough, or contraindication.
+- Treatment of essential hypertension in adults and in children and adolescents 6-18 years of age. - Treatment of renal disease in patients with hypertension and type 2 diabetes mellitus with proteinuria ≥ 0.5 g/day as part of an antihypertensive treatment. - Treatment of chronic heart failure in adult patients when treatment with Angiotensin converting enzyme (ACE) inhibitors is not considered suitable due to incompatibility, especially cough, or contraindication.
 Patients with heart failure who have been stabilised with an ACE inhibitor should not be switched to losartan.
-The patients should have a left ventricular ejection fraction $\leq 40\%$ and should be clinically stable and on an established treatment regimen for chronic heart failure. - Reduction in the risk of stroke in hypertensive patients with left ventricular hypertrophy documented by ECG.
+The patients should have a left ventricular ejection fraction $\leq 40\%$ and should be clinically stable and on an established treatment regimen for chronic heart failure. - Reduction in the risk of stroke in hypertensive patients with left ventricular hypertrophy documented by ECG (see section 5.1 LIFE study, Race).

-1.3.1.4.2.
-Posology and method of administration:
+4.2 Posology and method of administration